-If all else fails, look in your config.properties file (look in /opt/presto-server/etc/) to see if there is anything deployment-specific configured for logging.
+If all else fails when looking for bootstrap logs, look in your config.properties file (look in /opt/presto-server/etc/) to see if there is anything deployment-specific configured for logging.

 Configuration tip: Presto needs a data directory for storing logs, etc. and it is recommended this is created in a data directory outside of the installation directory (which allows it to be easily preserved when upgrading Presto).